Lisa’s early pregnancy symptoms turned out to be AML

 And right now, Lisa is looking forward to “ just living life and spending time with my gorgeous family”.

 “We can’t have any more children naturally, due to premature ovarian failure,” said Lisa.

 “My sister has donated eggs to us.
 Unfortunately, the first IVF transfer this year ended in miscarriage, but we are hoping the next embryo transfer will be our baby.

 “We are very grateful for my health, and that we had Jackson before I was sick.”

 In early-2019, Lisa Christie recorded her experience of having a stem cell (SCT) transplant for a friend who had a close family member who was going to have a SCT.
 She has shared those details here.

 * Dilatation and curettage.

-** Granulocyte-colony stimulating factor – a glycoprotein that stimulates the bone marrow to produce granulocytes and stem cells and release them into the bloodstream.Posted on January 21st, 2020
+** Granulocyte-colony stimulating factor – a glycoprotein that stimulates the bone marrow to produce granulocytes and stem cells and release them into the bloodstream.Last updated on April 22nd, 2020

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.